faulhornlabs/csip/README.md

 - local definitions are not supported
 - only simple guards are supported
 - only builtin modules can be imported
+- infinite evaluation is not catched (by "gas", for example)
 - closed data types and closed functions are not supported
 - recursive definitions are not properly printed
 - sharing between values are sometimes lost during printing